-- b.
-Aviation merit reorder slides guide the following discussion: Naval Aviation is a large and competitive community.
+- Aviation merit reorder slides guide the following discussion: Naval Aviation is a large and competitive community.
 Those officers who are consistently recognized as Early Promote performers in competitive summary groups during both sea and shore assignments should receive first priority for merit reordering.
-Priority should be given to officers who have earned a #1 EP FITREP in a competitive summary group during their department head tour and have been a top 10 percent EP in all prior assignments.
+Priority should be given to officers who have earned a #1 EP FITREP in a competitive summary group as a Department Head of an Operational Aviation squadron.
 TACAIR/Rotary communities value longer periods of recognized performance, but Maritime communities do not discriminate by milestone duration.
 Naval aviation values follow-on shore tours in nominative assignments and NAE-valued community staff assignments (N98, PERS-43, NAWDC).
 Priority should be given to officers who earn an EP FITREP in one of these assignments.
 Finally, additional consideration should be given to officers who have completed graduate education, a tour in Financial Management, Operations Analysis, and/or officers who have completed an IA/GSA. - c.
 Surface Warfare merit reorder slides guide the following discussion: Surface Warfare is a large and competitive community.
 Those officers screened for or serving in XO/CO Fleet-up billets with stand-out performance as a DH Afloat (consistent MP/EP breakouts throughout DH tours) should receive first priority for merit reordering.
 Additional consideration should be given to officers with a completed Master's degree and either breakout performance in Early Command (EP hard break, #1 or #2 soft break) or post-DH stand-out performance in production and/or community tours (CNSP/CNSL, SWSC, N95/N96, NSMWDC, PERS-41). - d.
-Submarine merit reorder slides guide the following discussion: Those officers recognized as top performers based on squadron rankings while serving (or having served) as a XO afloat, and are recommended for CO afloat should receive first priority for merit reordering.
+Submarine merit reorder slides guide the following discussion: Those officers serving (or having served) as a XO afloat, and are recommended for CO afloat with recognized top performance as a department head and/or during post-department head shore duty should receive first priority for merit reordering.
 Additional consideration should be given to officers who have been consistently recognized as EP performers in competitive summary groups during both sea and shore assignments.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - e.
-Naval Special Warfare merit reorder slides guide the following discussion: Those officers recognized as top performers while serving as executive officer who have completed JPME Phase I should receive first priority for merit reorder.
-Additional consideration should be given to officers who have completed a competitively screened operational tour at either a SEAL Delivery Vehicle Team or Tactical Development and Evaluation Squadron, completed a Sensitive Reconnaissance Operation, demonstrated superior performance on a Flag or Joint staff, completed an in-residence Graduate Education Program, or served in a detailer or community management assignment. - f.
-EOD is a community with diverse experience at both Naval and Joint commands.
-Due consideration should be given to those officers who are consistently recognized as Early Promote (EP) performers in competitive summary groups during both sea and shore assignments and should receive first priority for merit reordering. - (1) EOD merit reorder slides guide the following discussion: Priority should be given to officers awarded "EOD EXEC OFF" AQD (KG6) and at/above RSCA during their XO tour and Early Promote during their lieutenant commander staff tour.
-Additional consideration should be given to officers who have successfully completed JPME Phase I and in-resident Graduate Education Programs.
+- e.
+Naval Special Warfare merit reorder slides guide the following discussion: Those officers who are serving or served as Executive Officer and demonstrated sustained superior performance across all assignments through XO should receive first priority for merit reorder.
+Additional consideration should be given to those officers who demonstrate superior performance on a Flag or Joint staff and have completed both Inresidence Graduate Education and JPME Phase 1. - f.
+EOD merit reorder slides guide the following discussion: EOD is a small and competitive community.
+Due consideration should be given to those officers who are consistently recognized as Early Promote (EP) performers in competitive summary groups both during sea and shore assignments.
+Priority should be given to officers awarded "EOD EXEC OFF" AQD (KG6) and at/above RSCA during their XO tour and Early Promote during their lieutenant commander staff tours.
+Additional consideration should be given to officers who have been recognized as a top performer in a Post-XO assignment including Echelon 1-4 staffs and joint billets.
+Finally, additional consideration should be given to officers who have successfully completed JPME Phase I and in-resident Graduate Education Programs.